Giardini Naxos

 Giardini Naxos (Giaddini; English translation: Naxos Gardens) is a comune in the Metropolitan City of Messina on the island of Sicily in southern Italy.
 It is situated on the coast of the Ionian Sea on a bay which lies between Cape Taormina and Cape Schisò.
-Since the 1970s it has become a seaside-resort, a popular tourist destination and cruise ship stop.
+Since the 1970s it has become a seaside resort, a popular tourist destination, and a cruise ship stop.

 History

-Founded by Thucles the Chalcidian in 734 BC, Naxos was never a powerful city, but its temple of Apollo Archegetes, protecting deity of all the Greek colonies, gave it prominence in religious affairs.
+Founded by Thucles the Chalcidian in 734 BC in Magna Graecia, Naxos was never a powerful city, but its temple of Apollo Archegetes, protecting deity of all the Greek colonies, gave it prominence in religious affairs.
 Leontini and Catania were both colonized from here.
 Hippocrates, tyrant of Gela, captured it in 494 BC.
 Its opposition to Syracuse ultimately led to its capture and destruction in 403 BC at the hands of Dionysius the tyrant, after it had supported Athens during that city's disastrous Sicilian Expedition.
 Though the site continued to be inhabited, most activity shifted to neighbouring Tauromenium.